 - Gather the ingredients for the recipe and chop all the veggies.

 - Add the pasta sauce to the meat mixture.
-As soon as it simmers, pour in the whipping cream and stir it until it's evenly distributed.
+As soon as it simmers, pour in the whipping cream and stir until it's evenly distributed.

 - Add in the tortellini and bring the mixture to a simmer.
 Season it with garlic parsley salt and dried parsley.

-- Add in the spinach and parmesan cheese, stirring until well-combined.
+- Add in the spinach and Parmesan cheese, stirring until well-combined.

 - Serve immediately and enjoy!